Fixed Term Employment Contract (Maternity and Sickness Cover)

 Fixed Term – Although the contract is described as ‘fixed term’, in fact it is slightly flexible.
 The term of employment starts on a fixed date, which is set out in clause 4.
 It then continues until the person who is being covered returns to work following the end of his or her maternity leave or sick leave.

-Although the fixed term contract is agreed to be temporary, the expiry of a fixed-term contract is still a dismissal from a legal point of view.
+It should be noted that, although the fixed term contract is agreed to be temporary, the expiry of a fixed-term contract is still a dismissal from a legal point of view.
 Consequently, employers must ensure they act reasonably when ending the contract.
-Generally, such a dismissal will be fair, but it is important that the expiry of the fixed-term is the real reason for the employee's dismissal and for the employer to act reasonably in terminating the employee's employment.
+Generally, such a dismissal will be fair, but it is important that the expiry of the fixed-term is the real reason for the employee's dismissal.
+In circumstances like these, where the fixed term contract is to cover a period of maternity or sick leave, dismissal for ‘some other substantial reason (SOSR)’ is likely to apply.
+See the SOSR suite of documents.

 The contract includes a clause which allows the employer to terminate the fixed term contract early, without facing a potential claim for damages equivalent to the pay and benefits the fixed term worker would have received up to the time the contract was due to end.
 Although it might seem inconsistent to give an employee a contract for a fixed period of time and also state that notice to terminate it can be given before that period of time has passed, the inclusion of this notice of early termination clause gives the employer the option, in the event of, say, a downturn in business, to terminate the fixed-term contract early without being in breach of contract.
 Without this notice of early termination clause, the employee is entitled to sue the employer for damages.